crimson-snow/seasons/README.md

 TITLE                 define a TV show title
 DIR                   define a working directory
 ```
-The current working directory is the default input and output location.
+The current working directory is the default input and output location if DIR is not supplied.

 ### Options
 ```